How to Wrap a Plant for a Gift

 To properly wrap a plant, collect the materials.
 You will need wrapping paper or fabric, ribbon or twine, scissors and tape.
 Pick materials to go with the plant’s colors or the special occasion.
 Protect it once again with tissue paper or cellophane to be safe.

-Preparing the Plant
+Getting the Plant Ready

 Firstly, be sure your plant is clean and have just been watered.
 Remove debris and dead leaves from around the base of the plant.
 If the pot has holes in the bottom, put a small plastic bag or saucer under it to prevent leakage while carrying.